larpchronicles/rules/rules-topics/21_status-effects.md

 ---
 If a term is denoted as visible, it is something you are permitted to respond with if a player asks "What do I see?"

-If a player is in an unconscious state (Bleeding Out, Sleep, Dead, etc.) and they are asked "What do I see?" the proper response is "An unresponsive body".
+If a player is in an unconscious state (Bleeding Out, Sleep, Dead, etc.) and they are asked "What do I see?" the proper response is "Properly Phys-repped", "Recognizable as [Individual]", "[Race] as I appear" etc.  The response should not include what state the player is in.

 ## Effect Clarifications